 |8.||Canon G5 X||Y||stereo / mono||-||-||mini||2.0||Y||Y||-|

 |11.||Canon G7 X||-||stereo / mono||-||-||micro||2.0||Y||Y||-|

 |17.||Panasonic GX85||Y||stereo / mono||-||-||micro||2.0||Y||-||-|

-Both the M3 and the G85 have been discontinued, but can regularly be found used on eBay.
+Both the M3 and the G85 have been discontinued, but can regularly be found used on ebay.
 The M3 was replaced by the Canon M6, while the G85 was followed by the Panasonic G95.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon M3 Manual (free pdf) or the online Panasonic G85 Manual.
+Further information on the features and operation of the M3 and G85 can be found, respectively, in the Canon M3 Manual (free pdf) or the online Panasonic G85 Manual.

 So what conclusions can be drawn?
 Is the Canon M3 better than the Panasonic G85 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Canon EOS M3: